 Supported Ant and file patterns

-Description
+Pattern Description

-Absolute path.
+/path/to/file.ext Absolute path.

-Any folder.
+// Any folder.

-Any amount of nested folders, including no folders.
+// Any amount of nested folders, including no folders.

 Any character of the file name.

-Separator of the file extension.
+• Separator of the file extension.

+?
 Any one symbol of the file name.